rerun-io/rerun/examples/python/human_pose_tracking/README.md

 [`SegmentationImage`](https://www.rerun.io/docs/reference/types/archetypes/segmentation_image) and
 contains the id for each pixel.
-The color is determined by the [`AnnotationContext`](https://www.rerun.io/docs/reference/types/archetypes/annotation_context) which is logged with `timeless=True` as it should apply to the whole sequence.
+The color is determined by the [`AnnotationContext`](https://www.rerun.io/docs/reference/types/archetypes/annotation_context) which is logged with `static=True` as it should apply to the whole sequence.

 ### Label Mapping